Miguel Romero Esteo: Biography

 In 1972 he premiered Paraphernalia de la olla podrida, la misericordia y la mucha consolación, a show which was subsequently taken to Paris.
 In 1973, he premiered Pasodoble at the Teatro Alfil during the New Theatre Festival of Madrid.
 Both plays are performed throughout the national territory for several years.

 In the 1980s, he combined his job as a university professor in the Faculty of Philosophy and Arts of the University of Málaga with his job as an author of theatre plays and stage director.

 With the performance of El vodevil de la pálida, pálida, pálida rosa, Romero Esteo premiered for the first time in a Spanish commercial theatre –it was at the Teatro Jacinto Benavente in March 1981.

 Between 1983 and 1984 he was the director of Málaga International Theatre Festival.

 In 1985, he was awarded from Strasbourg the Europe Prize for his work, published in 1983, Tartessos.

 On 15 July 1995 his play Pasodoble was performed in the hall Strassenbahndepot of Berlin.

-On 20 October 2008, he won the Spanish National Prize for Dramatic Literature, awarded by the Spanish Ministry of Culture for his work Pontifical, forty-two years after sending it to that New Theatre Festival in 1966.
+On 20 October 2008, he won the Spanish National Dramatic Literature Award, awarded by the Spanish Ministry of Culture for his work Pontifical, forty-two years after sending it to that New Theatre Festival in 1966.